kuljeet-Singh/charli0x74/README.md

 - Once setup is done, just enable I2C,VNC and SSH interfaces.
 This can be done by selecting *Preference* from *Start Menu* and then clicking *Raspberry Pi configuration* and then select *Interfaces* and now set I2C, SSH and VNC to enable mode.

 ### Soldering
-Soldering the LED's matrix and driver together.
+Soldering the LED's matrix and driver **together**.
 This is required before any further step.

 ![1](https://user-images.githubusercontent.com/43182173/49889616-fdc04180-fe0f-11e8-9232-1da6752eef19.png)